 Next, I sketched the windows, doors, and skylight utilizing the line and rectangle tools, as seen in the images below.

 Once, all of the sketching was completed, I extruded the windows, doors, slider, and skylight inwards to varying heights to give the house dimension and depth.
 I even filleted the doorknobs to make them look as realistic as possible.

-Finally, my design was uploaded to Cura, scaled to size and sent off to the printers, and the finished product can be seen below.
+Finally, my design was uploaded to Cura, scaled to size and sent off to the printers.
+The finished product can be seen below.